lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-10-big-tech-software-interviews.md

 The above material should be more than enough to prepare for the System Design interview, but if you want more material, the following are some resources I used a bit (definitely not exchaustively).

+- The [Preparing for the Systems Design and Coding Interview](https://blog.pragmaticengineer.com/preparing-for-the-systems-design-and-coding-interviews/) article by Gergely Orosz has a lot of references on books, courses, and material to study.
 - Distributed Systems lecture series: https://www.youtube.com/playlist?list=PLeKd45zvjcDFUEv_ohr_HdUFe97RItdiB
     - Amazing video playlist by the author of Designing Data-Intensive Applications (DDIA).
 - The morning paper: https://blog.acolyer.org/